moehami/pet-4/posts/getting-started-with-nextjs.md

 readTime: "5 min read"
 ---

-Next.js is a powerful React framework that makes building web applications a breeze.
+Name Ma Pet is a powerful React framework that makes building web applications a breeze.
 In this guide, we'll explore the key features that make Next.js stand out.

 ## Why Next.js?